Thank God for Every Challenge

 All of us have problems.
 Everybody’s got issues.
-They are a fact of life.
+Challenges are a fact of life.
 Some issues are more difficult than others, but each of us has things in our lives that we have to overcome.

 As odd as it may seem, we can and should be thankful for our struggles.
 Here’s why:

 1. Our problems teach us patience.